yorklyb/L-PR/README.md

 ![github1](https://github.com/yorklyb/LiDAR-SFM/assets/58899542/66a9c4a3-02bb-4d3e-9a77-b644411fa6d5)

 # Point Cloud Registration
 Given that the existing point cloud registration benchmark lacks fiducial markers in the scenes, we construct a new test dataset, as shown in the following figure, with the Livox MID-40.
+The competitors are [SGHR](https://github.com/WHU-USI3DV/SGHR) and [Teaser++](https://github.com/MIT-SPARK/TEASER-plusplus).
 ![newdata](https://github.com/yorklyb/LiDAR-SFM/assets/58899542/fef4d71f-3ff3-4bb9-96ca-150a54d7b076)

 # Instance Reconstruction Evaluation